azinnai/nematus/README.md

 NEMATUS
 -------

-Attention-based encoder-decoder model for neural machine translation
+Attention-based encoder-decoder multitask model for neural machine translation

 This package is based on the dl4mt-tutorial by Kyunghyun Cho et al. ( https://github.com/nyu-dl/dl4mt-tutorial ).
 It was used to produce top-scoring systems at the WMT 16 shared translation task.